Nociplastic pain: Treatment

 The treatment of nociplastic pain is often multifaceted.
 Treatment generally requires both physical and psychological therapies, pain neuroscience education, and sometimes pharmacological therapy.

 There are multiple modalities of non-pharmacological treatment available that can help manage nociplastic pain.
 Exercise is commonly recommended because regular exercise increases the release of mood-elevating neurotransmitters and decreases inflammatory cells in the central nervous system.
 Transcutaneous electrical nerve stimulation (TENS) also helps to reduce pain by acting on inhibitory spinal cord receptors and activating pain-reducing receptors in the brain.
 Psychotherapy can also help patients with nociplastic pain to retrain their interpretation of and reaction to pain, improving quality of life.

 Pharmacological treatment of nociplastic pain remains complex.
 Conventional pain management medications such as NSAIDs and opioids have shown limited usefulness in managing nociplastic pain.
-Currently, SNRI and TCA antidepressants are recommended, but their utility in managing this condition remains unclear.
+Currently, serotonin–norepinephrine reuptake inhibitors (SNRIs) and tricyclic antidepressants (TCAs) are recommended, but their utility in managing this condition remains unclear.